sguox002/leetcode/leetcode-all.md

 given an array you can assign + and - to each of the elment, so that the sum=target. return number of ways. dp, knapsack P-N=target, P+N=tsum. dp[i,w]+=dp[i-1,w-c] c is the element weight.
 ->>

+<<-691	Stickers to Spell Word    		43.5%	Hard
+given a list of stickers (can reuse) to spell a target string. return the min number of stickers.
+- convert target string and stickers into hashmap (no order needed)
+- greedy may not work.
+- backtracking + memo, reduced target map for the same input. (dp but with up to 26 chars)
+- DP top down is more convenient since we involves 26 numbers.
+- bottom up dp: dp[string] using hashmap representing min stickers for string s. dp[string]=1+min(dp[string-sticki]) ->>

 <<-805	Split Array With Same Average    		26.5%	Hard